haugene/docker-transmission-openvpn/README.md

 # Transmission with WebUI and OpenVPN
-This Docker container lets you run Transmission with WebUI while connecting to either BTGUARD or PIA OpenVPN.
+Docker container which runs Transmission torrent client with WebUI while connecting to OpenVPN.
+It bundles certificates and configurations for the following VPN providers:
+* Private Internet Access
+* BTGuard
+* TigerVPN

 When using PIA as provider it will update Transmission hourly with assigned open port.
 Please read the instructions below.

 ## Run container from Docker registry